Buying Semen

 Veterinary Expenses

-We also did 4 progesterone tests (one Friday & then one on Monday, Tuesday, and Wednesday of the next day) and those ran $120+ each.
-We did a complete blood panel and urinalysis (which they aspirated from her bladder with a needle, since she was in season, and a urine sample collected the old-fashioned way would have been contaminated).
+We did 4 progesterone tests (one Friday & then one on Monday, Tuesday, and Wednesday of the next week) and those ran $118 each.
+We did a complete blood panel and urinalysis (they aspirated urine from her bladder with a needle since she was in season and a urine sample collected the old-fashioned way would have been contaminated).
 That annual exam with bloodwork, UA, and vaccinations was north of $300.

 Veterinary Supplies